KajalPoria/edu-voice-learn/README.md

-# 🎓 EduWhiz – The Voice-Powered AI Study Companion
+# 🎓 EduWhiz – Perforated AI Tutor
 > **Learn Smarter.
 Speak with Your Study Buddy.**
 > Because your notes should finally talk back.